-\changeBM{Building upon the work of Bonnabel \cite{Bonnabel_IEEETAC_2013_s} and \cite{Zhang_NIPS_2016}, we propose \changehs{an} extension of the stochastic variance reduction gradient algorithm to Riemannian manifold search space (R-SVRG) and novel analyses.} This extension is nontrivial and requires particular consideration in handling the averaging, addition, and subtraction of multiple gradients at different points on the manifold $\mathcal{M}$.
-To this end, this paper specifically \changeHKK{leverages the notions of \changeHSSS{retraction and vector transport}.
-The algorithm and convergence analysis in this paper are challengingly generalized in the retraction and vector transport case, as well as in the exponential mapping and parallel translation case, allowing extremely efficient implementation and making distinct contributions compared with existing works \cite{Zhang_NIPS_2016} that rely only on the exponential mapping and parallel translation case.}
+Building upon the work of Bonnabel \cite{Bonnabel_IEEETAC_2013_s}, we propose an extension of the stochastic variance reduced gradient algorithm to a Riemannian manifold search space (R-SVRG) and novel analyses.
+This extension is nontrivial and requires particular consideration for handling the averaging, addition, and subtraction of multiple gradients at different points on the manifold $\mathcal{M}$.
+Toward this end, this paper specifically leverages the notions of retraction and vector transport.
+The algorithm and convergence analysis presented in this paper are generalized, which in itself is a challenging problem, in the retraction and vector transport case, as well as in the exponential mapping and parallel translation case, allowing for extremely efficient implementation and making distinct contributions compared with an existing approach~\cite{Zhang_NIPS_2016} that relies only on the exponential mapping and parallel translation case.